Welcome.News Bites.The Teak Set.Projects.Can you Help?.LNER Sales.Gallery.Videos.Contacts.

 See Also Carriage Survey Entry for 70759.

-Marquess' and the teak train had recreated the atmosphere of the West Highland Line in a quite magical way.
-Sadly,
+MARQUESS' and the teak train had recreated the atmosphere of the West Highland Line in a quite magical way.

-occasionally reinforce the Gresley influence deep in this GWR territory.
-These have included the ex-LNER B12 4-6-0
+engines occasionally reinforce the Gresley influence deep in this GWR territory.
+These have included the ex-LNER

 2009 proved to be a vintage year for those who appreciate the Gresley style, as GNR Class N2 0-6-2 tank locomotive